Symplectic rational homology ball fillings of Seifert fibered spaces: Abstract

 \section{Abstract}

-We characterize when some small Seifert fibered spaces can be the convex boundary of a symplectic rational homology ball and give strong restrictions for others to bound such manifolds.
-As part of this we show that the only spherical $3$-manifolds that are the boundary of a symplectic rational homology ball are the lens spaces $L(p^2,pq-1)$ found by Lisca and give evidence for the Gompf conjecture that Brieskorn spheres do not bound Stein domains in $\C^2$.
-We also find restrictions on Lagrangian disk fillings of some Legendrian knots in small Seifert fibered spaces.
+We characterize when some small Seifert fibered spaces can be the convex boundaries of symplectic rational homology balls and give strong restrictions for others to bound such manifolds.
+In particular, we show that the only spherical $3$-manifolds, oriented as links of the corresponding quotient singularities, which admit symplectic rational homology ball fillings, are the lens spaces $L(p^2,pq-1)$ previously identified by Lisca.
+In a different direction, we provide evidence for Gompf's conjecture that Brieskorn spheres do not bound Stein domains in $\C^2$.
+Finally, we establish restrictions on Lagrangian disk fillings of certain Legendrian knots in small Seifert fibered spaces.